Comparisons / CrewAI vs Smolagents

 CrewAI vs Smolagents: Which Agent Framework to Use?

-CrewAI crewai organizes work into agents, tasks, and crews.
-Smolagents smolagents is huggingface's minimalist agent library.
-Here is how they compare — and what the same patterns look like in plain Python.
+CrewAI organizes work into Agents, Tasks, and Crews.
+Smolagents is HuggingFace's minimalist agent library.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers